BSMP-Coders/intermediate-continue-your-ai-journey/lesson-3.1/README.md

 To use GitHub Copilot’s inline suggestions in VS Code:

 1. Open your Python file (`app.py`) in VS Code.
-2. Press `Ctrl + I` (or `Cmd + I` on Mac) to open the GitHub Copilot inline editor.
+2. Press `Ctrl + I` to open the GitHub Copilot inline editor.
 3. Type one of these prompts into the inline editor to generate code:

-- "Make the turtle move smoothly with arrow keys"
+* "Make the turtle move smoothly with arrow keys"
-- "Draw random objects on the screen"
+* "Draw random objects on the screen"
-- "Detect collision between objects"
+* "Detect collision between objects"
-- "Keep score in the game"
+* "Keep score in the game"
-- "End game when a condition is met"
+* "End game when a condition is met"

 > These suggestions will help Copilot generate useful functions for your game!